overturetool/vdm-vscode/README.md

 ## Installation

-In Visual Studio Code just type @id:jonaskrask.vdm-vscode in the Extensions view Search box or type vdm and select VDM VSCode.
+In Visual Studio Code just type @id:overturetool.vdm-vscode in the Extensions view Search box or type vdm and select VDM VSCode.

 ### Requirements